 City water mains are flushed semi-annually in the spring and the fall.
-Flushing is done to remove mineral deposits that have accumulated in the water pipes.
-Households may experience rusty water, discoloration or other problems during flushing.
-City crews take precautions to limit problems.
-However, if you do experience rusty water, running the cold-water tap will clean out your system.
+Households may experience rusty water, discoloration or low water pressure during flushing.
+However, if you do experience rusty water, running the cold-water tap will usually clean out your system.
 Call the Utility Division at 952.960.7900 if you have a problem related to flushing that does not clear up within 48 hours.
-Flushing is currently taking place on the west side of Shorewood heading east.

 When is Recycling Service Pick-up?